ShrimpingIt/website_text/clock/build.md

 ## Getting started

-Before embarking on the Alarm Clock, you should have successfully completed the [Blink build](../blink/index.html).
-This guide uses the Blink circuit configuration as its starting point.
+Before embarking on the Alarm Clock, you should have **successfully completed the [Blink build](../blink/index.html)**.
+This build uses the Blink circuit as its starting point.

-### Step 1 : Remove unnecessary parts
+### Step 1: Remove unnecessary parts

 ![Blink Layout][step01]